kalviumcommunity/S86_Fluffy_Button_Land/Readme.md

 This Assignment includes API requests generated and exported from Bruno, organized in a folder called docs.bruno.
 The requests can be used for testing APIs or further integration in the project.

 - Bruno: Used to generate and export API requests.
+## MILESTONE6
+Created a MongoDB Atlas database for the project.
+Created 10 entities with properties (like username, score, name, etc.).
+Added sample data to the collections.
+## MILESTONE7